-Equity instruments at FVOCI
+Equity instruments at FVOCI (Policy applicable from 1 January 2018)

 Upon initial recognition, the Group occasionally elects to classify irrevocably some of its equity investments as equity instruments at FVOCI and are not held for trading.
 Such classification is determined on an instrument-by- instrument basis.